-To resolve a problem, first you have to identify it.
-This can be done several ways.
-One is that there’s a problem which is reported or one that has undergone an ongoing analysis.
-There are also event management tools that can automatically detect a problem, or you might get notification from a supplier.
+To resolve a problem, first, you have to identify it.
+This can be done in several ways.
+One is that there’s a problem that is reported or one that has undergone an ongoing analysis.
+There are also event management tools that can automatically detect a problem, or you might get a notification from a supplier.

 In the last example, when a problem is already recorded once and has happened again, this historical data is known because it had been logged.
 This is a crucial step in any problem management life cycle process.
 The log must have all pertinent details, such as the date and time of the problem, any user information, equipment details and a description.

 Once the problem has been logged, then it must be categorized to better assign and monitor, as well as given a priority.
 This helps to determine how important the problem is and when it should be addressed by the team.